 For more information on IDAs, visit Prosperity Now’s website, formerly The Corporation for Enterprise Development (CFED).

-IDAs are designed for low-income families and individuals, as defined by the Federal government (requirements listed above).
-To qualify for an IDA through Accompany Capital, you must have refugee or asylee status.
+IDAs are designed for low-income families and individuals, as defined by the federal government.
+To qualify for an IDA through Accompany Capital, you must be a refugee, asylee, parolee, or SIV.

 No. You can only use IDA to purchase a first home, further your education, or fund a business.
 If you own a car or taxi service, you may use the IDA to purchase a vehicle for that business.